axibase/axibase-charts/syntax/functions.md

 ## [⇧](#header) <a name="getTags"></a> getTags()

 ### Description
+From the `url` loads series for the `metric` and the `entity`, which last data point has been added after the `minInsertDate` and before the `maxInsertDate`.
+Additional `queryParameters` can be specified.
-Receives series descriptor objects and unique values of the tag defined with `tagName` from each series descriptor.
-Retrieved values are then sorted.
-This function can be used at the preprocessing stage in a `var` expression.
+Then unique values of the tag with name `tagName` are retrieved from the tags of the loaded series and sorted.
 The returned array includes the `list.escape()` function, which escapes any commas in each element.

 ### Syntax
 ```
-getTags(metric, tagName, [entity, [minInsertDate, [maxInsertDate, [url, [queryParams]]]]])
+getTags(metric, tagName, [entity, [minInsertDate, [maxInsertDate, [url, [queryParameters]]]]])
 ```

 ### Scope of usage
 Can be used in `preprocessor` scope in `var`, `if`, `if else`, `for .. in`, `@{}` expressions.

 ### API Request
-Sends _synchronous_ request to the [/api/v1/metrics/{metric}/series](https://github.com/axibase/atsd/blob/master/api/meta/metric/series.md)
+Sends _synchronous_ GET request to the [/api/v1/metrics/{metric}/series](https://github.com/axibase/atsd/blob/master/api/meta/metric/series.md)

 ### Return value